aijaz/mypi22/syllabus.md

     ```python
     team = input("What is your favorite NBA team?")
     if team != "Bulls":
-        print("They’re not as good as the Bulls, NGL")
+        print("They're not as good as the Bulls, NGL")
     else:
-        print("They’re my favorite team, too!")
+        print("They're my favorite team, too!")
     ```

 * Testing numbers